-The Company is the principal operating subsidiary for Jefferies International (Holdings) Limited which in turn is an intermediate holding company for Jefferies Group LLC.
-Jefferies Group LLC is a full-service investment banking firm owned by Leucadia National Corporation, a company listed on the New York Stock Exchange.
-Both Jefferies Group LLC and Leucadia National Corporation are incorporated in the United States of America.
+The Company is the principal operating subsidiary of Jefferies Holdings II Limited, incorporated in the Cayman Islands, which in turn is a wholly owned intermediate holding company of Jefferies Group LLC.
+Jefferies Group LLC is a full-service investment banking firm owned by Jefferies Financial Group Inc., a company listed on the New York Stock Exchange.
+Both Jefferies Group LLC and Jefferies Financial Group Inc. are incorporated in the United States of America.

-The Company is a private limited company and is incorporated and domiciled in the United Kingdom, with branches operating in Frankfurt, Paris, Milan, Dubai, Stockholm, Amsterdam and Zurich.
+The Company is a private limited company and is incorporated and domiciled in the United Kingdom, with branches currently operating in Frankfurt, Paris, Milan, Stockholm, Amsterdam, Zurich and Madrid.
+The Company has a number of subsidiaries including Jefferies GmbH, Jefferies (Switzerland) Limited and Leucadia Investment Management Limited.
+All of the Company's subsidiaries, other than those specifically mentioned above, are both UK companies and dormant.
 The address of its registered office is Vintners Place, 68 Upper Thames Street, London EC4V 3BJ.